loathsomeguy/seeker/README.md

 ```
 ## Known Problems

-* Services like Serveo and Ngrok are banned in some countries such as Russia etc., so if it's banned in your country you may not get a URL, if not then first READ CLOSED ISSUES, if your problem is not listed, create a new issue.
+* Services like Serveo and Ngrok are banned in some countries, In India Ngrok is working. so if it is banned in your country you may not get a URL, if not then first READ CLOSED ISSUES, if your problem is not listed, create a new issue.